 Despite New Loan Not Yet Approved, Chinese Investment Dominates Cambodia’s FDI

-Cambodia continues attracting substantial Chinese foreign direct investment, maintaining a 47% share of total FDI as of Q2 2024 despite recording no new Chinese government loans in Q3 2024.
+Cambodia continues to attract substantial Chinese foreign direct investment, maintaining a commanding 47% share of total FDI as of Q2 2024, despite recording no new Chinese government loans in Q3 2024.
 This sustained dominance in foreign investment follows a consistent pattern, where Chinese FDI has maintained majority control ranging from 48% to 56% since 2020, according to findings presented by CBRE Cambodia Chairman Marc Townsend at Novotel Phnom Penh BKK1 on 14 January 2024.

 Meanwhile, the tourism sector tells a story of remarkable recovery from pandemic-induced lows.
 Chinese tourist arrivals have shown impressive resilience, climbing to 1.7 million visitors by November 2024 – a dramatic improvement from the mere 50,000 visitors recorded in 2021.
 However, this figure still falls short of the pre-pandemic peak of 2.3 million visitors achieved in 2019, indicating a 1.6 million gap in tourist numbers that the sector still needs to bridge.